Floorplans of the Golda Meir Library

 The building (the physical building is called the Golda Meir Library) was constructed in three stages.
 Stage I was completed in 1967, Stage II was completed in 1974, and Stage III in 1987.
 Current library space is 379,000 square feet (approximately nine acres), which includes 2,440 student stations and 209 faculty carrels.

 The Lower Level is in both the East and West building sections, connected by a tunnel.
 Located in the Lower Level West Wing is the Media and Reserve Library, the Microforms Area, a large study area, and Compact Shelving West (an area filled with high-density mobile shelving having call numbers A through P).
 The Lower Level East Wing is home to call numbers S through Z and Compact Shelving East (an area filled with high-density mobile shelving having call numbers Q through Z) and is accessible only from the Lower Level West Wing via the tunnel.

 The First Floor has two sections.
-The First Floor East Wing features a Study Area.
+The First Floor East Wing features a Study Area and the Scriptorium.
 The First Floor West Wing contains the Daniel M. Soref Learning Commons.
 The Grind, located in the Daniel M. Soref Learning Commons, serves Colectivo coffee drinks, teas, juices, and bakery items.
 Also located in the West Wing are a large campus computer lab, Circulation, Interlibrary Loan, User Services (including Government Information and the Reference Collection), Library Administrative Offices, and Personnel.

 The Second Floor consists of the East Wing and the West Wing connected by a bridge.
 In the Second Floor, East Wing are the Curriculum Collection (materials in the Curriculum Collection are cataloged/classified using the Dewey Decimal system), the Music Library (which includes call number M of the main library collection), and the Digital Humanities Lab.
 Also included are Technical Services and the Library Business Office.
 The Second Floor West Wing is home to the Archives, and call numbers N, Q through R.